decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 ##### Scope

-Reading left to right, the next token in a problem code is called the **scope**.
+Reading left to right, the second token in a problem code is called the **scope**.
 This gives the sender's opinion about how much context should be undone if the problem is deemed an error.

 >Note: A problem always sorts according to the most pessimistic view that is taken by participants in the protocol.
 If the sender of a problem report deems it an error, then it is.
 If the sender deems it a warning, but a recipient with greater context decides that it clearly frustrates their goals, then it becomes an error; see [Replying to Warnings](#replying-to-warnings).
 Thus, *scope* is relevant even if the sender chooses a problem code that starts with `w`.)